Badmullafo/alphavantage/kustomize/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This readme provides instructions on how to configure and deploy the app to a pre-existing Kubernetes cluster
+This readme provides instructions on how to configure and deploy the app to a pre-existing Kubernetes cluster.
+The instructions use Kustomise to template manifests

 ### Built With